mlehotay/ier/IER/IER-specification.md

 1. is generated by the system’s own integrated dynamics
 2. cannot be decomposed without loss of system identity
 3. cannot be externally resolved, paused, or offloaded
-4. is globally relevant to system-wide regulation and persistence
+4. is globally relevant to system-wide regulation

-**Intrinsic constraint is defined without reference to experience; experience is defined by reference to regimes of intrinsic constraint.**
+**Intrinsic constraint is defined without reference to experience.**
+Experience is defined by reference to regimes of intrinsic constraint.

-(This sentence defensively locks circularity.)
+---

+### **Formal Admissibility Conditions (Clarificatory)**

+For purposes of this Specification:

+* **System identity** = persistence of an invariant organizational pattern or attractor under perturbation
+* **Global relevance** = alteration of the system’s global control manifold, not importance “to the system” in an intentional sense
+* **External resolution/offload** = relaxation of constraint via dynamics outside the system boundary

+These terms carry **no agentive, intentional, or normative assumptions**.

 ---